omab/psa-recovery/README.rst

 psa-recovery
 ============

-Passwordless Email Auth + Simple password recovery mechanism
+Email Auth + Simple password recovery mechanism

 How to run this application
 ---------------------------